- Creating knowledge

 We provide highly specialised expertise and technology to scientists from all parts of the world.
 Nearly 2000 scientific visitors use our facilities every year; their research generates over 600 publications a year.

 A fundamental principle, at the very origins of the ILL.
 The Institute was founded as a partnership between France and Germany on the initiative of professors Louis Néel and Heinz Maier-Leibnitz.
 It was soon to be joined by the United Kingdom.
-Eleven other partner countries also contribute to the Institute today - Austria, Belgium, the Czech Republic, Denmark, Hungary, Italy, Poland, the Slovak Rep. Spain, Sweden and Switzerland.
+Ten other partner countries also contribute to the Institute today - Austria, Belgium, the Czech Republic, Denmark, Italy, Poland, the Slovak Rep. Spain, Sweden and Switzerland.